OscarLigthart/Knowledge-Representation/Assignment2/README.md

 A state-graph will appear in the folder in the form of a .pdf file and the trace will be printed to the terminal.

-:exclamation: If you encounter any problems during running, please contact us at: *oscar.ligthart@student.uva.nl*
+:exclamation: If you encounter any problems regarding running the code, please contact us at: *oscar.ligthart@student.uva.nl*

 ---